learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-2. What is a relational database?
-Are there other kinds of databases?
+2. What is a block in Ruby?

   Your answer: